kkapple/styleguide/_posts/2016-09-289-07-web-and-mobile.markdown

 <br>Secondary: [Join with email]
 <br>Tertiary: Already have an account?
 Log in.

+## Popovers
+  * General - Each popover onsite should not only communicate that something is new, but should also relay the key benefit or benefits of that thing.
+A multi-step popover should be used to introduce multiple facets/benefits of a more complex feature.
+  * Title - Keep it short n’ sweet, ideally 2-3 words that capture key benefit. (max.
+25 characters)
+  * Subtitle - Only include in a multi-step popover; use to get more granular and succinctly introduce a specific feature or aspect of a new feature. (max.
+35 characters)
+  * Description - Briefly explain why this thing is good, and how to use it. (max.
+120 characters)
+  * CTA - The CTA may vary depending on the feature and action we’re hoping to incite.
+“Get started” is a good bet, or “Go to {profile}.”
+In a multi-step popover, “Next” may be appropriate, but the final step should direct the user to take a specific action.
+(Ideally 2 words; 3 words max.)
+  * Dismiss - Every popover should have a button, text link, or “x” that allows the user to close the popover; the copy should be “Dismiss” or “Skip.”

 ## Tables
 While most copy on vimeo.com is sentence cased, labels within tables (like for stats, or On Demand promo codes) are title cased.